 I was thrilled to the heart.
 Had he come thousands of miles really to help the People's Revolutionary Army?
-When we met at Qinggouzi, Wu Yi-cheng had been extremely depressed, because Zhou Bao-zhong had not recognized him as forward commander of the anti-Japanese forces, an event which troubled him.
+When we met at Qinggouzi, Wu Yi-cheng had been extremely depressed, because Zhou Bao-zhong had not recognized him as forward commander of the anti-Japanese forces, an event which troubled him after Wang De-lin's retreat to China proper via the Soviet Union, but always sought cooperation with us, without betraying the cause of the united front.
+This was, indeed, worthy of our respect.